pachyderm/docs-content/latest/set-up/connectors/okta.md

 ```s
 create connector with ID: "okta": unable to open connector: failed to get provider: oidc: issuer did not match the issuer returned by provider, expected "https://trial-1839456.okta.com/" got "https://trial-1839456.okta.com"
 ```

+### Okta QR Code / Login Link Doesn't Work

+You may need to download the [Okta Verify](https://www.okta.com/integrations/okta-verify/) app on your mobile device and scan the QR code through the app log in.